orb-lang/espalier/doc/md/node.md

   The Node metatable is the root table for any Node.
 I'm planning to make an intermediate class/table called Root that is in common for any instance Node.
-All Root absolutely has to contain is =str=.
+All Root absolutely has to contain is `str`.

 ```lua